Substantive Change Policy

-Providers shall notify AAQEP in writing within 30 days of any substantive change.
+Providers shall notify AAQEP via the form below no later than 30 days following the public posting or announcement of any substantive change.
 Providers are encouraged to inform AAQEP in advance of such changes if possible.
-All communication regarding substantive changes shall be directed to the program’s AAQEP Liaison.
-In addition to a written description of the change, copies of state approval correspondence should be forwarded to AAQEP.
+In addition to a written description of the change, copies of state approval correspondence should be forwarded to AAQEP, if applicable.

 - Degree of consistency with the assessment system of a relevant accredited program